NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

 ### How to use

-Starting with version 21.12 of the RAPIDS Accelerator, a new function named `explainPotentialGPUPlan` is added which can help us understand the potential GPU plan and if there are any unsupported features on a CPU cluster.
+Starting with version 21.12 of the RAPIDS Accelerator, a new function named `explainPotentialGpuPlan` is added which can help us understand the potential GPU plan and if there are any unsupported features on a CPU cluster.
 Basically it can return output which is the same as the driver logs with `spark.rapids.sql.explain=all`.